 - If you fail to pay premiums on time

-Getting the Best Rate
+Getting the Right Outcome

-- Be honest and thorough in your application
+- Be honest and thorough in your application – accuracy avoids surprises later.